Stev0439/Focus-Bot/REPORT.md

 Clicking on any of the 4 types of music ("Classical Instrumental", "Lofi Hip Hop", "Anime Openings", "Epic Videogame") will open a Youtube link to play the music in the background.

 ![Music](images/Report%20Images/Music.png)

+<ins>Reflection<ins>

+## what is reflection i don't think

+<ins>Limitations & Future<ins>

+One of our biggest limitations was attempting to integrate a background script that would be active without the main extension window open.
+This was a problem as the use of background.js as a 'service worker' that was completely separated from the main windows and their functionalities (and contents, in the case of displays) We had to essentially treat what should've been a locally accessible API and functionality as an outside system that we were sending messages to and from using Chrome's messenger API.

+## please add here someone no personal plans for future